terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 <br>

-To work effectively with AI, the most important thing is to understand that **"Artificial intelligence" is a hack (see diagram below)**.
-Its also a misnomer (AI has no intelligence and is not artificial).
+To work effectively with AI, the most important thing is to understand that **"Artificial intelligence" is a hack**.
+But an **extremely valuable hack when engineered into target systems properly**.
+That's what ZiptieAI is all about.

 <br>